-- March 1st - 10th: Companies receive access to the matchmaking portal to create company profiles & to rank fellows based on job position preferences
+February - Early-March, 2020: Companies receive access to the matchmaking portal to create company profiles & to rank fellows based on job position preferences

 When does the fellowship begin & when will a fellow start working at my company?

-Hacker Fellow bootcamp will start on Monday, June 12th at Woodward Willis in Midtown Detroit and will be led by Jason Swett of Ben Franklin Labs.
-Fellows will begin working at their start-up company on, or about, the week of Monday, July 17th.
+The Hacker Fellow bootcamp will start on Monday, May 11th (lasting 3-weeks) in Midtown Detroit and will be led by Invest Detroit and a series of technical instructors.
+Fellows will begin working at their startup company on, or about, the week of Monday, June 1st.